Welcome to Stokes Summer Music Camp

 Whether you play classical cello, jazz saxophone, electric guitar, or if you’ve always wanted to be a star on stage, you’ll find a home here at Stokes.
 Come join us this summer and discover the magic of making music in the forest!

-Throughout the last three years, students have faced unprecedented postponements, cancellations, and unpredictable atmosphere at school.
+Throughout the last four years, students have faced unprecedented postponements, cancellations, and unpredictable atmosphere at school.
 We’ve come to rely on the digital world for most of our school and personal lives, pulling us away from the present.
-Our one-week sessions at Stokes Music Camp offers students a much needed break to get inspired, look up into nature, and rediscover their potential.
-It is the place to come and grow, make new connections, and tear away from the screens that are necessary for our every day lives.
+Our two-week sessions at Stokes Music Camp offers students a much needed break to get inspired, look up into nature, and rediscover their potential.
+It is the place to come and grow, make new connections, and tear away from the screens that are necessary for our everyday lives.
 Students will have the chance to engage in unique musical opportunities while enjoying the magic of Stokes State Forest.
 Come eager to learn, make new friends, and enjoy the beauty of the woods!

 Stokes Summer Music Camp grants admission to students between the ages of 10 and 17 who have a musical background.
 Early application is encouraged!
 Please email email@example.com for further questions and details.